parkgroup-tamu/AI-enabled-implantable-multichannel-wireless-telemetry-for-photodynamic-therapy/README.md

-# All informations are related to paper publication, AI-enabled implantable, multichannel, wireless telemetry for photodynamic therapy
+# All information are related to a paper publication, "AI-enabled implantable, multichannel, wireless telemetry for photodynamic therapy".